 Starting a farm with sound advice

-The following is Part 1 of a fictional case study created by BDO Canada.
+The following is a fictional case study created by BDO Canada.

 It was a big day for Jeremy – and it was a long time coming.
 He quit his job.
 He was now officially a full-time farmer.